agalue/opennms-drift-kubernetes/README.md

 * Use `ConfigMaps` to centralize configuration.
 * Use `Secrets` for the passwords.
 * Simplify deployment.
+* Design a better solution to manage OpenNMS Configuration files.
 * Add support for Helm.